-Students who have been admitted to the University with a weak matriculation record may be warned of the fact at the beginning of their
+Students who have been admitted to the University with a weak matriculation record may be warned of the fact at the beginning of their first session.

-Promotion Standards for BPE, BSc Kinesiology, 143.5.1 and BA (Recreation and Leisure Studies) Degree Programs
+153.5.1 Promotion Standards for BPE, BSc Kinesiology, and BA (Recreation, Sport and Tourism) Degree Programs

 - (1) Full-time students are promoted from year to year based on the following: - a.
-Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★30 applicable to their program. - Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★60 applicable to their program, including all first-year requirements.
+Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★30 applicable to their program. - b.
+Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★60 applicable to their program, including all first-year requirements. - c.

-- c.
 Promotion from Year 3 to Year 4: Students must be able to complete all requirements for graduation in time to convocate in Spring or Fall of the next year. - (2) Students who have been approved to pursue the degree on a part-time basis are promoted from one year to the next when they have met the appropriate criteria.

-143.5.2 Promotion Standards for the BPE/BEd Combined Degrees Programs: Elementary and Secondary Routes
+153.5.2 Promotion Standards for the BPE/BEd Combined Degrees Programs: Elementary and Secondary Routes

-- Full-time students enrolled in the BPE/BEd program are promoted from year to year in the program based on the following guidelines: - a.
-Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★33 applicable to the combined program. - b.
-Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★66 applicable to the combined program. - c.
-Promotion from Year 3 to Year 4: Students will be promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of ★99 applicable to the BPE/BEd program has been successfully completed.
-Students in Year 3 must submit a Readmission/On-Campus Transfer application form to the Faculty of Education.
+Full-time students enrolled in the BPE/BEd program are promoted from year to year in the program based on the following guidelines:

+- a.
+Promotion from Year 1 to Year 2: Students must have successfully completed a minimum of ★33 applicable to the combined program. - Promotion from Year 2 to Year 3: Students must have successfully completed a minimum of ★66 applicable to the combined program. - Promotion from Year 3 to Year 4: Students will be promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of ★99 applicable to the BPE/BEd program has been successfully completed.
+Students in Year 3 must submit a Readmission/On-Campus Transfer application form to the Undergraduate Programs Office in the Faculty of Physical Education and Recreation.
 Note: Students in Year 3 who have completed less than ★99 toward the BPE/BEd program, but who have an AGPA of at least 2.0, may select one of the following program alternatives: - Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education and Recreation for one additional year, or - Apply to enter the BPE degree program and complete a modified Individualized Concentration.

-143.6 Graduation
+153.6 Graduation